epctex-support/autotradercouk-scraper/README.md

 ### Compute Unit Consumption

-The actor is optimized to run blazing fast and scrape many as listings as possible.
+The actor is optimized to run blazing fast and scrape many listings as possible.
 Therefore, it forefronts all listing detail requests.
 If the actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.1-0.2 compute units.

 ### Autotrader UK Scraper Input example